ashkan-pirmani/FL4E-Analysis/README.md

 ## License

-This project is licensed under the terms of the MIT license.
-Please see [LICENSE](https://github.com/yourusername/FL4E-FedHeartDisease/blob/main/LICENSE) in the repository for more information.
+This project is licensed under the terms of the GPLV3 license.
+Please see [LICENSE](https://github.com/ashkan-pirmani/FL4E-Analysis/LICENSE) in the repository for more information.